 Professor - Basic Medical Sciences

 Director, Center for Applied NanoBioscience and Medicine - Academic Affairs

 Basic Medical Sciences; Basic Medical Sciences; Interdisciplinary Oncology; Academic Affairs

-- PhD: Applied Physics, University of Geneva Switzerland, 1993.
+- PhD: Applied Physics, University of Geneva, 1993

 Platform development, medical devices and procedures

-Research interests comprise technology development for molecular diagnostics and advanced bioanalytical techniques for early detection, biomarkers discovery and assay development for studying human host-microbiome interactions, infections, neuroscience and cardiovascular diseases.
+Research interests comprise of technology development for molecular diagnostics and advanced bioanalytical techniques for early detection, biomarkers discovery and assay development for studying human host-microbiome interactions, infections, neuroscience and cardiovascular diseases.
 Nanobioscience and microfluidics enable automation of sample preparation suitable for point-of-care diagnostics and global health.
 Radiomics and physical sciences in oncology also enable precision health.